FRC2713/Robot2020-ACE/README.md

 # Actions

 Actions deal with the locomotion and actuation of the robot.
 Actions check for events from an Events object, then respond accordingly.
 Most of the robot's behavior should be described in Actions.
-A runActions method is called every iteration after an Events's pollEvents method.
+A runActions method is called every iteration after the Events's pollEvents method.

 For example IntakeActions responds to events from ControllerEvents: